-"High-Risk Jurisdictions subject to a Call for Action (Unchanged from February 2020) - 21 October 2022"
+"High-Risk Jurisdictions subject to a Call for Action (Unchanged from February 2020 and October 2022) - February 2023"

+High-risk jurisdictions have significant strategic deficiencies in their regimes to counter money laundering, terrorist financing, and financing of proliferation.
+For all countries identified as high-risk, the FATF calls on all members and urges all jurisdictions to apply enhanced due diligence, and, in the most serious cases, countries are called upon to apply counter-measures to protect the international financial system from the money laundering, terrorist financing, and proliferation financing (ML/TF/PF) risks emanating from the country.
+This list is often externally referred to as the "black list".
 Since February 2020, in light of the COVID-19 pandemic, the FATF has paused the review process for Iran and DPRK, given that they are already subject to the FATF's call for countermeasures.
-Therefore, please refer to the statement on these jurisdictions adopted in 21 February 2020.
-While the statement may not necessarily reflect the most recent status of Iran and the Democratic People's Republic of Korea's AML/CFT regimes, the FATF's call to apply countermeasures on these high-risk jurisdictions remains in effect.
+Therefore, please refer to the statement on these jurisdictions adopted on 21 February 2020.
+While the statement may not necessarily reflect the most recent status of Iran and the Democratic People's Republic of Korea's AML/CFT regimes, the FATF's call to apply countermeasure on these high-risk jurisdictions remains in effect.

-Democratic People's Republic of Korea
+Democratic People's Republic of Korea (Unchanged since February 2020)